 VII.
 Conclusion

-In order to accomplish the localization of small animals, we plan to develop a cost effective and automated system to track animal movements within the range of five meters while taking into account expected causes of error.
+In order to accomplish the localization of small animals, we plan to develop a cost-effective and automated system to track animal movements within the range of five meters while taking into account expected causes of error.
 Our proposed system consists of a receiver architecture that is built specifically for phase interferometry direction finding to facilitate accurate measurements from radio tags on tracked individuals.
 In order to accomplish this, a low weight radio tag is being developed to transmit signals to radio basestations.
 These tags will transmit sub 1-GHz UHF frequencies.

 VIII.
 References